 ADDITIVE: Any substance added to another substance, usually to improve properties, such as plasticizers, initiators, light stabilizers, and flame retardants.
 See also filler.
 Fillers

 ADHESIVE: A substance capable of holding two materials together by surface attachment.
 Adhesive can be in film, liquid, or paste form.
 In this context, the term is used to denote structural adhesives, i.e., those which create attachments capable of transmitting significant structural loads.
 Adhesives

 ARAMID: A type of highly oriented organic material derived from polyamide (nylon) but incorporating aromatic ring structure.
-Used primarily as a high-strength, high-modulus fiber.
 Kevlar and Nomex are common name brands for aramid.
 It is known for its impact and abrasion resistance.
 It is used in bullet-proof vests, motorcycle racing cloth and gloves.

 BAGGING: Applying an impermeable layer of film over an uncured part and sealing edges so that a vacuum can be drawn.
 Vacuum Bagging

 BIAS FABRIC: Warp and fill fibers at an angle to the length of the fabric.
 Knitted Fabric

 BLISTER: Debond of paint or other coating from part surface.
 Undesirable rounded elevation of the surface of a plastic with boundaries that are more or less sharply defined, resembling in shape to a blister on the human skin.
 The blister may burst and become flattened.

 BREATHER (BREATHER CLOTH): A loosely woven material such as glass fabric that will serve as a continuous vacuum path over a part or the repair area, but is not in direct contact with the part or the repair area.
 Vacuum Bagging